davidomanovic/Graphene/README.md

 ## Main figures

 The main figures are cached in the notebooks.
-The orientational and translational correlation functions are stored in `notebooks/analysis.ipynb`, and the structures are for instance in  `notebooks/structures.ipynb`.
+The orientational and translational correlation functions are stored in `notebooks/main_analysis.ipynb`, and the structures are for instance in  `notebooks/structure_analysis.ipynb`.
 Most of the analysis is available in these folders.

-- The main LAMMPS melting protocol examples are given in `LAMMPS/melting.in`
+- One of the main LAMMPS melting protocols used in the study are given as example in `LAMMPS/melting.in`